 This utility can be used to migrate existing RRDTool- or JRobin-based data to a Newts cluster.
-This will be achieved by traversing the share/rrd directory and its subdirectories, reading the data and properties files and persisting this data to Newts.
+This will be achieved by traversing the share/rrd directory and its subdirectories, reading the data and

 16.5.1.
 Migration

 The following suggestions try to minimize the data collection gap that occur when reconfiguring OpenNMS Horizon for a different storage strategy.
 First, we determine the parameters needed for migration of the existing data.
 After that, we reconfigure OpenNMS Horizon to persists all new collected data to Newts storage.
 Finally, the Rrd- or JRobin-based data will be converted and persisted to Newts using the newts-repository-converter utility.